2025 ASU+GSV Summit School Tours

 Theme: High School, Project-Based Learning, Internship Model

-Visit The San Diego Met (housed on the San Diego Mesa College campus) and get an up-close glimpse at how the relationships between students and advisors—and even school leaders—create a truly student-centered learning environment.
-Learn more about Big Picture Learning’s internship-driven model by speaking directly with students who have gone through their own processes for engaging with the community to explore their own interests through internships.
-During this experience, you’ll attend a brief orientation with SD Met students and school leadership, take a student-led tour through the Mesa College campus and SD Met classrooms to explore the San Diego Met approach to inquiry-based learning, Advisory, and interest exploration, and reflect on the experience with SD Met students and school leadership using the following guiding questions:
+By visiting The San Diego Met (housed on the San Diego Mesa College campus), visitors will get an up close glimpse at how the relationships between students and advisors – and even school leaders – create a truly student-centered learning environment.
+They’ll also learn more about Big Picture Learning’s internship-driven model by speaking directly with students themselves who will have gone through their own processes for engaging with the community to explore their own interests through internships.

 • What would be possible if we centered our curriculum in the student instead of particular content?